oh2aun/flashforth/README.md

 A fork of FlashForth with some addons.

-Includes addtional floating point math functions.
+Includes addtional floating point math functions in float.s

-Includes examples mostly for floating point math.
+Includes examples for floating point math.

 Includes TeraTerm macro for a fast upload to FF.

+Includes SPI driver for 256kB large SPI FRAM (and examples).

-And more soon :)
+And more coming soon :)

 IgorM 5/2015